 If you want to get started with the latest version of Python3.x on Ubuntu 20.04 LTS, then here is the tutorial along with the installation of PIP3 and its usage to install various Pythons Packages.

 If you have just started taking interest in coding and software development then you would already know Python.
-It is an open-source and free to use programming language that has been used to develop hundreds of software projects.
-Python is platform-independent language thus can run on all mainstream operating systems such as Windows, Linux / Unix, Mac OS X, Solaris more…
+It is an open-source and free-to-use programming language that has been used to develop hundreds of software projects.
+Python is a platform-independent language thus can run on all mainstream operating systems such as Windows, Linux / Unix, Mac OS X, Solaris more…

 What we learn: